 When you click on the dynamic analysis button following window (Fig.2) will open.
-Select Slug Flow (Spectrum) from drop down menu.
+Select Slug Flow (Spectrum) from the drop-down menu.
 The window will be filled with some pre-existing data.
 For clarity simply select all those and delete.
 Now we have to provide inputs for analysis.

-During dynamic analysis our first input will be the generation of spectrum profile.
+During dynamic slug flow analysis, our first input will be the generation of spectrum profile.
 Slug load is one type of impulse load.
-So the magnitude of load varies from zero to some maximum value, remains constant for a time and then reduces to zero again.
+So the magnitude of the load varies from zero to some maximum value, remains constant for a time, and then reduces to zero again.
 The force profile can be represented by a curve as shown in Fig. 3.

-So from the above profile it is clear that in addition to slug force (Refer Static method of Slug Flow using Caesar II for calculation of slug force), we need to calculate two additional parameters, a) Slug Duration and b) Slug Periodicity.
+So from the above profile, it is clear that in addition to the slug force (Refer Static method of Slug Flow using Caesar II for calculation of slug force), we need to calculate two additional parameters, a) Slug Duration and b) Slug Periodicity.

-- Slug Periodicity: Slug Periodicity can be defined as the time interval for two consecutive slugs hitting the same elbow.
-So mathematically it can be denoted as, Slug Periodicity = (Length of Liquid Slug + Length of Gas Slug)/Velocity of Flow.
+Slug Periodicity can be defined as the time interval for two consecutive slugs hitting the same elbow.
+So mathematically it can be denoted as Slug Periodicity = (Length of Liquid Slug + Length of Gas Slug)/Velocity of Flow.

 Let’s assume that the calculated slug duration is 8 milliseconds and periodicity is 400 milliseconds as shown in Fig. 3.
-We will use these data for generation of spectrum profile.
+We will use these data for the generation of spectrum profiles.